 20 Minutes Each Day, One Nation a Time

-Come as you are and join our student leaders praying for God’s work to be done on earth.Prayer for the Nations will commence again September 10th to December 14th then January 2nd, 2019 – May 6th.
-The Wilson Prayer Chapel is next to the Pierce Great Hall in the Kerr Building.
-Contact [email protected]
+Come as you are and join our student leaders praying for God’s work to be done on earth.Prayer for the Nations is currently praying through all the nations of the world.
+Contact [email protected] for zoom link to join us in prayer.

 Intimate without intimidating – small enough just for you to ask any questions about life, ministry and the world.
 Ongoing this year, Wilson Center will be hosting casual lunch conversations with special guests who have traveled and worked extensively in a cross-cultural setting.
 Grab your lunch, sit down and join us.
 Come and go as you need.